Jewish Teen Foundation of Greater Boston

 Who does the program?

-Students from all over the greater Boston area, New Hampshire, and Rhode Island!
-This coming year will include two first-year boards, two second-year boards–intended only for teens who have already participated in the program, and a partnership board with Gateways: Access to Jewish Education.
+Students from all over the greater Boston area, Southern New Hampshire, and Rhode Island!
+This coming year will include two boards: one board for first-year participants and one board for second-year participants–intended only for teens who have already participated in the program at least once.

 What is the commitment like?